y-scope/yscope-log-viewer/docs/src/user-guide/index.md

 :::

 :::{grid-item-card}
-:link: format-struct-logs-overview
+:link: struct-logs/index
-Formatting structured logs
+Working with structured logs
 ^^^
-A guide to formatting structured (e.g. JSON) logs as plain text.
+A guide to working with structured logs.
 :::

 :::{grid-item-card}